ekotik/ranger-async/README.md

 * Renaming multiple files at once
 * VIM-like console and hotkeys
 * Automatically determine file types and run them with correct programs
-* Change the directory of your shell after exiting ranger
+* Change the directory of your shell after exiting ranger-async
 * Tabs, bookmarks, mouse support...